shaunbharat/render-gfm/README.md

 ## CLI

-Assuming Render-GFM was installed globally with `npm install -g render-gfm`, you should now be able to use it from anywhere with your command line.
+Assuming render-gfm was installed globally with `npm install -g render-gfm`, you should now be able to use it from anywhere with your command line.

 ```bash
 # Render Markdown and generate CSS